SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 MRR$8,200$10,000Launch referral program

-Gross Churn2.1%<2%Call 5 churned customers
+Gross Churn2.1%Less than 2%Call 5 churned customers

-CAC Payback14 mos12 mosTest Facebook ads
+CAC Payback14 months12 monthsTest Facebook ads

 Active Trial Users4260Improve onboarding email

-Cash in Bank$45,000$40K minDelay new hire
+Cash in Bank$45,000$40K minimumDelay new hire

 Growth-Stage (Automated Dashboard)